Return to Nursing | Courses Index

 6332 HEALTH POLICY FOR ADVANCED NURSING PRACTICE This course focuses on influencing health policy with a focus on health care law, regulation, professional practice issues, and ethics.
 Emphasis is on the effect of health policy on health care delivery and population health outcomes at the state and national levels.
 This course requires 45 hours of fieldwork.
 Prerequisite: Admission to the graduate nursing program.

-6350 CURRICULUM IN NURSING AND HEALTH PROFESSIONS Explores professional, societal, health care, and educational influences on curriculum development in the health care environment.
+6350 CURRICULUM IN NURSING AND HEALTH PROFESSIONS The course focus is on professional, societal, health care, and educational influences on curriculum development in the health care environment.
 Students participate in curriculum design and evaluation of program outcomes to promote quality improvement.
-Prerequisite: Admission to the MSN program or permission of the department chair.
+Prerequisite: NURS 6345, 6358, or permission from the Graduate Program Coordinator.
+This course is delivered online.

 6360 PHILOSOPHICAL AND THEORETICAL FOUNDATIONS FOR ADVANCED NURSING PRACTICE This course focuses on critique, evaluation, and use of philosophical and theoretical perspectives foundational to nursing and other disciplines.
 Prerequisite: Admission to the graduate nursing program.